jackmaden/philosophybreak/src/pages/articles/existence-precedes-essence-what-sartre-really-meant/index.md

 <span class="big-letter">T</span>he question, then, boils down to this: how should we _use_ our freedom?
 What interpretations and choices _should_ we make?
 If we are free to transcend our constraints, to construct our own ‘essences’, to craft the perspectives we want, then what should we do?

-Writing a century before Sartre, the Danish philosopher Soren Kierkegaard noted that when we look for answers _outside_ our own subjectivity, we suffer alienation, apathy, nihilism — for, as meaning-giving creatures, it is we _ourselves_ who must offer and affirm them (see our brief [explainer of Kierkegaard on the meaning of life here](/articles/kierkegaard-on-finding-the-meaning-of-life/)).
+Writing a century before Sartre, the Danish philosopher Soren Kierkegaard noted that when we look for answers _outside_ our own subjectivity, we suffer alienation, apathy, nihilism — for, as meaning-giving creatures, it is we _ourselves_ who must offer and affirm them (see our brief [explainer of Kierkegaard on the meaning of life here](/articles/kierkegaard-on-finding-the-meaning-of-life/), and our reading list of [Kierkegaard’s best books here](/reading-lists/soren-kierkegaard-best-books/)).

 Though we are born into cultures of shared symbols and meanings that impinge on our first-person perspectives, ultimately it is _we_ who are responsible for affirming, rejecting, or creating the values by which we govern our lives.